-Shadow Lake is a beautiful, 210-acre oligotrophic (very low nutrient concentrations, deep, supports cold water fishery and very clear water) waterbody with a Vermont Department of Fish and Wildlife public boat launch, Glover town public swim beach, numerous seasonal and year-round homes, with an active lake association supported by a friendly community.
+Shadow Lake is a beautiful natural freshwater 210-acre oligotrophic (very low nutrient concentrations, deep, supports cold water fishery and very clear water) waterbody with a Vermont Department of Fish and Wildlife public boat launch, Glover town public swim beach, about 109 seasonal and year-round homes, with an active lake association supported by a friendly community.

 Shadow Lake is located just off VT Route 16, in the Town of Glover, in Orleans County which is in the Northeast Kingdom (NEK) region of Vermont.
 The NEK area encompasses almost 1/5 of the State with over 200 lakes and ponds.
 Glover has two incorporated villages, Glover and West Glover and two lakes of considerable size; Shadow Lake (210 acres) and Lake Parker (221 acres, in W. Glover) and several ponds; Daniel’s Pond (120 acres), Clark’s Pond (a.k.a Tildy’s Pond) and Sweeney’s Pond.